 Procure a mini bottle of liquor from your flight attendant and pour it into a glass.
 Add two dashes of Angostura bitters.
 Empty the contents of the 1/4-ounce vial of rich simple syrup (or use half of the 1/2-ounce vial).
 Stir with ice to combine and chill.

-It's a simple solution—quite literally.
-If we do this right, we need to consider the quantity since we are replacing the Carry On kit's convenient sugar packets with a liquid.
+It’s a simple solution—quite literally.
+If we do this right, we need to consider the quantity since we are replacing the Carry On kit’s convenient sugar packets with a liquid.
 A properly executed Old Fashioned calls for 1/4 ounce of rich 2:1 simple syrup.
 We need a tiny container to hold the syrup for every drink we want to make.
-Fortunately, Specialty Bottle sells vials for this too.
-They are .75 inches in diameter so they fit perfectly inside the Altoids tin.
+Glass vials that work are .75 inches in diameter so they fit perfectly inside the Altoids tin.
 We picked up several to test various configurations but found that the best option is to use two different sizes together: a 1/4-ounce vial (2 drams) with an eye dropper, and a 1/2-ounce (4 drams) with a flat cap.
 This will hold enough rich simple syrup to construct three Old Fashioned cocktails.
 The dropper and flat cap are interchangeable which comes in handy during a recharge or for measuring out half of the larger vial.

 Working out the ratio of sugar to water is easy enough in large quantities: Dissolve two parts sugar by volume in one part water.
 If you already have a 2:1 simple syrup in your cabinet, just fill the vials before your trip.
 But what about the return journey?
 How can you easily recharge the sugar vials?
 Say you are taking a trip to Asia and plan to make all three cocktails in flight (or you offer to make some for curious onlookers).
 What then?
 How do you survive the return flight?
 Well, this is where our solution really shines!
 Working out the perfect amount of granulated sugar to create exactly 1/4 ounce of rich syrup involves a little math and a bit of experimentation, but we’ve done that for you already.
 When you arrive empty, just add the contents of two standard sugar packets to the the 1/4-ounce vial and four packets to the larger one.
 Add water, cap them and give a little shake.
 By the time you are on your return trip, the sugar will be dissolved and ready for three more cocktails!